aws-samples/sample-mcp-security-scanner/README.md

 1. Install the [Cline VS Code Extension](https://marketplace.visualstudio.com/items?itemName=saoudrizwan.claude-dev).
 2. Click the extension to open it and select **MCP Servers**.
 3. Select the **Installed** tab, then click **Configure MCP Servers** to open the `cline_mcp_settings.json` file.
+4. Add one of the configurations below:

+#### Option 1: Install from Local Path

-4. Add the configuration below, replacing `/path/to/sample-mcp-security-scanner` with your actual repository path:
+Replace `/path/to/sample-mcp-security-scanner` with your actual repository path:

 #### `cline_mcp_settings.json`